Best chick food should not be expensive, nor need it be a time-consuming chore.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 The full cycle means growing those chicks into vigorous hens that will produce delicious eggs that are so different in both taste and appearance, not to mention nutrition, when compared to those from cages.

 And the young cockerels, if you have the heart, make the most delicious, tender organic chickens you will find anywhere.
 That is another subject we will leave for now.

 Perhaps you know that nearly one-third of the food grown for human consumption is never actually eaten; it is a sin.
 In the backyard permaculture home and garden all is devoured; nothing goes to waste from the potato peels to the last apple core.
 Since we are at the top of the food chain, the whole family benefits from chickens in the garden, as does the environment.

 The next question of some importance is how many eggs?

-Whether the concerns about anti-nutrients affects fowls is relevant, I doubt anyone would know for sure; perhaps so.
+Whether the human concerns about anti-nutrients affects fowls is relevant, I doubt anyone would know for sure; perhaps so.
 Personally, I am not bothered after soaking, rinsing and sprouting, neither for ourselves nor our best chick food.

-"If you have a garden and a library, you have everything you ever need."
+"If you have a garden and a library, you have everything you will ever need."